Raising an Inclusive Child

 What Is Inclusiveness?

 Too often, inclusiveness is described as something we should do to benefit others.
 Being inclusive is more than a moral obligation—although this alone is enough reason to practice it.
 When we are inclusive we aren’t divided.
 Instead, our world becomes enlarged.
 We gain relationships and experiences that enrich us.
 We recognize that we are all different and that those differences bring joy to living.

 Here are four great ways where you, as a parent, can teach your child to have an inclusive attitude and approach.

-Be a role model.
+- Be a role model.
 Children follow what we do more than what we say, so it’s important that our actions are sending the right message.
 This can be as simple as getting to know your neighbors as you’re walking the dog or getting the mail.
-Make an effort to talk to others at school activities or community events.
-In particular, be aware of those who might be new or feel left out.
+Be curious and reflective about your own biases, and be willing to learn something new.
+Speak up when you see discrimination or racism.

-Teach compassion.
-It’s not realistic to ask children to be “best” friends with everyone all the time, but elementary-age children in particular can learn to be friendly and compassionate in a group setting, such as school.
+- Teach compassion.
+It’s not realistic to ask children to be “best” friends with everyone all the time, but elementary-age children in particular can learn to be friendly, respectful, and compassionate in a group setting, such as school.
 Teach your child to be aware of other children who might be new or who might feel left out.
-Teach your child the fine art of small talk and asking questions to draw other children into the conversation.
 For example, challenge your child to include another child who is sitting alone at lunch or playing alone at recess.

 March 15, 2021